Bird Vitamins & Minerals

 2. Vitamin D: Just like us, birds get vitamin D from the sun.
 However, pet birds are kept inside most of the time leading to a deficiency.
 Some parrot parents assume that exposing their parrots to the sunlight by placing them next to the window is enough.
 But, modern windows block UV.

-Vitamin D is important for parrots.
-It aids in absorbing and using the other nutrients in their diet.
+Vitamin D is important for parrots, it aids in absorbing and using the other nutrients in their diet.
 These dual processes of bio-assimilation and nutrient absorption cannot occur without Vitamin D content.

 Moreover, Vitamin D is essential for the absorption of calcium which the birds need for egg production, bone formation, and regulating neurological (brain) activity.